rozierguillaume/formation_indus_ds_cicd/README.md

 Now you know how to go from an 'ugly' notebook to a documented, tested package.

 To see a correction what you should have achieved you can checkout branch `6_package`

+Also in branch `6_package` there is an optional task to create a predict notebook using `pickle` to save and load model.